amishaagg/Cuisine_Prediction_Using_ML/README.md

 - region: the region where the state belongs

 # Steps to run
+ - Download EDA.ipynb and Region_and_Flavor_Prediction.ipynb
+ - Open the notebooks on colab.research.google.com
- - Upload the dataset 'indian_food.csv' on the colab notebook
+ - Upload the dataset 'indian_food.csv' on the colab notebooks
  - Go to runtime and simply click on 'Run all'